simonw/llm/docs/help.md

   --sql TEXT                   Read input using this SQL query --attach <TEXT FILE>...
 Additional databases to attach - specify alias
                                and file path
-  --prefix TEXT                Prefix to add to the IDs -m, --model TEXT             Embedding model to use --store                      Store the text itself in the database
+  --batch-size INTEGER         Batch size to use when running embeddings --prefix TEXT                Prefix to add to the IDs -m, --model TEXT             Embedding model to use --store                      Store the text itself in the database